starwarsgeek1138/smt-pod/submit/index.md

 - The final screens of the videos could contain a bibliography and acknowledgements.
 - The videos will be published one at a time on a regular basis, with previous videos archived on the website.
 - The video-articles undergo double-blind review; each _SMT-V_ publication is a peer-reviewed article.
+- As of 2020, _SMT-V_ no longer accepts multi-part videos (though separate videos on related subjects are still welcome).

 ### Submissions
 Submissions will be evaluated in three stages.
 (1) Authors submit a short proposal to the [_SMT-V_ editor](mailto:SMT-V-editor@societymusictheory.org), who will arrange for double-blind review with quick turnaround.
 (2) If the proposal is judged as suitable, a script/storyboard draft will be sent to peer evaluators for double-blind review.
 (3) If the script/storyboard draft is accepted, the author is invited to produce a video in collaboration with the editors; the final version would be subject to a final approval by the editors before publication.